18 Reasons Churches Struggle To Support Abuse Victims

 13. Lack of compassion for the sheep.

-Some churches lack courage and genuine compassion for the sheep.
+Some churches lack courage and genuine compassion for the people.
 Instead, they prize their comfort over getting involved in helpful ways.

 They lack “hatred for sin and it’s consequences and are leary of calling abuse, abuse.”